oddbird/css-sandbox/src/toggles/explainer.md

 Existing HTML radio input behavior would require both features -- grouping both the trigger focus and states.
-Would it be possible to address that from CSS, or does focus-management require an HTML attribute?
 {% endnote %}

+{% warn 'Question' %}
+Would it be possible to address focus-grouping from CSS, as part of this proposal, or does that focus-management require an HTML attribute?
+{% endwarn %}

 ### Javascript API for CSS toggles